TheWand3rer/astrolabium/README.md

 # This will select all single and multiple star systems within 100 light years
 cat = CatalogueCreator(lyr=100)
-cat.create_galaxy()
+cat.create()
 ```
 You will then find a file named `catalogue_100_ly.json` in the `out/` folder.
 With the default settings it will select all single and multiple star systems within a distance of 100 light years that have either a Bayer or Flamsteed designation (so _Alpha Centauri_ and _61 Cygni_ will be included but not _HIP 12345_).
+You can pass an array of filters to `create()` to choose which systems should be included for each of the _single_ and _multiple_ star systems sets.

 ## Detailed Description
 `astrolabium` works by combining different catalogues together.
 Currently, the starting point is the [Hipparcos 2](https://cdsarc.u-strasbg.fr/viz-bin/cat/I/311) catalogue.
 It works as follows: